Taliban 2.0: Militants' talk peace with U.S., but past can't be erased

 But there are losers under the Taliban.
 In areas the militants have seized, women never leave their homes without a male chaperone, and secondary schooling for girls is practically nonexistent.
 Women who work outside the home — still a rare occurrence but not unheard of — usually quit or are forced out of their jobs once the Taliban sweeps into town, she says.

-While Taliban justice is seen fair compared with the corruption-riddled government-run court system, it is also harsh and sometimes violent.
+While Taliban justice is seen as fair compared with the corruption-riddled, government-run court system, it is also harsh and sometimes violent.

 “Ultimately, their freedoms have been immensely curtailed," Jackson added.

-Ahmed Mengli reported from Kabul, Afghanistan, Mushtaq Yusufzai from Peshawar, Pakistan, and F. Brinley Bruton from London.
+Ahmed Mengli reported from Kabul; Mushtaq Yusufzai from Peshawar, Pakistan; and F. Brinley Bruton from London.